Check out our Welcome Package!

 The campership program is supported by individuals, United Church congregations, business partners, charitable foundations, and others who donate to the Camp Fircom Society.
 The Polaris Youth Leadership program is made possible by the Vera Radcliffe-Thompson Memorial Fund through Ryerson United Church.

-Will my situation be kept confident?
+Will my situation be kept confidential?

 Your application and financial documents are kept confidential.
 Your application is managed exclusively by the Camp Registrar who will contact you once your application has been received and reviewed.